Azure/aks-engine-azurestack/examples/addons/cluster-autoscaler/README.md

 # Cluster Autoscaler addon for VMSS pools

+> The Cluster Autoscaler addon is not supported on Azure Stack Hub clouds.

 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is a tool that automatically adjusts the size of the Kubernetes cluster when one of the following conditions is true:

 - there are pods that failed to run in the cluster due to insufficient resources,